AdityaSavara/JSONGrapher/README.md

 Aditya Savara added advanced features such as 3D plotting, color gradients (colorscales), and the symbolic expressions (equations) module.

-The idea of JSONGrapher was conceived of by Aditya Savara, and it is used as a demonstration for the concepts described in a publication which has the core authors of Aditya Savara, Sylvain Gouttebroze, Stefan Andersson, Francesca L�nstad Bleken.
+The idea of JSONGrapher was conceived of by Aditya Savara, and it is used as a demonstration for the concepts described in a publication which has the core authors of Aditya Savara, Sylvain Gouttebroze, Stefan Andersson, Francesca Lønstad Bleken.